 The new report does contain combined data on the number of “acute respiratory infection incidents” (two or more lab confirmed cases or a suspected outbreak) reported by PHE Health Protection Teams, just as previous reports did before.
 These are presented as a total figure, before being broken down to show the figure for Covid-19 specifically.

 The false claim that Covid-19 and flu statistics are being misleadingly combined seems to come from a misunderstanding of the previous week’s Covid-19 report, which said, “This will be the last COVID-19 surveillance report, as of 8 October 2020, the information in this report will be published in a combined Weekly flu and COVID-19 Surveillance Report on GOV.UK.”

 PHE has published regular flu reports for a number of years, weekly during the flu season, and fortnightly during the warmer months.

-This article was updated to show that Ms Hartley-Brewer has corrected the record.
+Since this article was published, Ms Hartley-Brewer has deleted the tweet and corrected the record.

 You can ask us to fact check things you've seen on WhatsApp by using our number +44 7521 770995